 There are few states where the growing political and economic clout of immigrants, Latinos, and Asians is as apparent as in Nevada.
-Immigrants (the foreign-born) make up roughly 1 in 5 Nevadans, and 41.8% of them are naturalized U.S. citizens who are eligible to vote.
-Immigrants and the children of immigrants account for just over 15% of all registered voters in the state.
-Latinos and Asians (both foreign-born and native-born) account for one-third of all Nevadans and wield over $25.7 billion in consumer purchasing power.
-At last count, the sales and receipts of businesses owned by Latinos and Asians totaled $7 billion and employed more than 45,000 people.
+Immigrants (the foreign-born) make up roughly 1 in 5 Nevadans, and 47.4% of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants and the children of immigrants account for just over 20.8% of all registered voters in the state.
+Immigrants are not only essential to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield over $24.9 billion in consumer purchasing power, and the businesses they own had sales and receipts of $7 billion and employed more than 45,000 people at last count.
 Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Nevada’s economy and tax base—and they are an electoral force with which every politician must reckon.

-- 15.1% (or 173,268) of all registered voters in Nevada are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 20.8% (or 244,551) of all registered voters in Nevada are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 Latinos and Asians make up one-third of all Nevadans—and they vote.